sespaetzlean/THU_sp_SS23_schmidt_software/README.rst

    :alt: Devices deployment diagram

-One possible application is Semiconductor's nRF Mesh mobile app installed in one of the following versions:
+One possible application for controlling the nodes via smartphone is Semiconductor's nRF Mesh mobile app installed in one of the following versions:

   * `nRF Mesh mobile app for Android`_
   * `nRF Mesh mobile app for iOS`_